luana-madikera/fbw48-2/14_12_2020/README.md

 5. git commit -n "message"
 6. we have to connect this repo witj a renote repo
 7. get push to the remot repo

+#### unordered list

+- let's check the different commits
+- we are going to use git log